pingcap/docs/how-to/maintain/tiup-operations.md

 ## View the cluster list

 You can manage multiple TiDB clusters using the TiUP cluster component.
-After each TiDB cluster is deployed, the cluster will appear in the TiUP cluster list.
+When a TiDB cluster is deployed, the cluster appears in the TiUP cluster list.

 To view the list, run the following command: